 Harry’s Shack - 116 Strand Rd, Portstewart, Ireland BT55 7PG Tel :028 7083 1783 .
 Highly recommended as a must for a visit, if only for its unique setting on Portstewart beach.
 Excellent food, not licenced so you can bring your own drink, advanced booking is normally necessary for lunches or evening meals.
 Also open for breakfasts or just coffee/pastry during the day outside of the main lunch time.

 The closest (and newest) place for Tea/Coffee and snacks is Bothy Coffee , located at 164 Whitepark Rd, which is only few hundred metres to the left at the bottom of the Moycraig Road/Whitepark Bay carpark – snug location with excellent coffee and food, but not open on Sundays.

 There is also a selection of cafes, coffee bars, traditional fish and chip shops and Chinese carry outs available in Bushmills and cafes at Ballintoy Harbour.
 The Central Bar in Ballycastle is also very good for food.

-A selection of sample menus can be found at the back of this information folder.
+A selection of sample menus can be found at the house.
 These will be subject to change and you should check with the relevant establishment for up to date menus, prices and any available lunch or early evening offers.

 Bushmills Medical Centre